junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Son of a bitch," Dean curses.

-Cas says plainly, "I can search Hell for him, too.
+Cas says nonchalantly, "I can search Hell for him, too.
 That wouldn't be a problem."

 "And we know exactly how to save a soul from Hell.
 That's the trial number two.
 I've done it once, I can do it again," Sam adds.

-"Of course, I'm sure it's an easy trip going down there, passing all my demons, finding poor little Kevin, convincing him you're you, not any demon-you that he met everyday, explaining to him why you let him die in the first place, and that's assuming he's not gone lunatic in the first place, and then taking him back.
+"Of course, I'm sure it's an easy trip going down there, passing all my demon minions, finding poor little Kevin, convincing him you're you, not any demon-you that he met everyday, explaining to him why you let him die in the first place, and that's assuming he's not gone lunatic already, and then taking him back.
 Oh and, remind me if I recall it correctly, last time you went there, you took a short cut through the Purgatory?
 I'm sure that's a very enjoyable summer trip, and all of you are very eager to go back there, meeting your old teeth-face friends."
-Crowley smiles with more confidence now.
+Crowley smiles at Sam with more confidence now, then turns to Cas.
+"And you -- didn't you use to have a full garrison or something to go down there together to just find one little man that's your future boyfriend?
+And it took, what, forty years, give or take?
+And now you're thinking you can do it all alone?"

+Cas glares at him, not answering.
+The Winchesters also fall silent for a brief moment.

+Crowley grins triumphantly.
 "Or, you can take the easy way: I snap my fingers, he bounce right back there."
 He nods at Kevin's bloodied body that's still lying near the door.
-"Your call."
+"I got his body, I got his soul, just need to stuff it back, easy-peasy.
+So what's it gonna be, Dean?
+It's your call."

-Dean hesitates, glancing back at Cas and Sam.
+Dean hesitates, glancing back at his family.
 "What do we think?"

 Sam ruffles his hair, moving them to the side behind the ears.
 "I mean, I don't have to like it.
 You can make the call."

 "Cas?"
 Dean asks, "Any advice?"

 "Knowing you, I believe saving Kevin would be the right thing to do," Cas answers quietly, meeting his eyes.
 "You taught me that this life, hunting, isn't about killing, it's about saving lives.
 And if we can save Kevin, I believe you will have one less reason to blame yourself.
-For that, I think it's the right thing."
+For that, I think it's the right thing to do."

 Dean is surprised.
 "How do you know me so well?"

 *Because it's not about Kevin or Crowley, it's about you, Dean.* Cas thinks.

 "Because that's what I would do: blame myself for Kevin's death, for all the prophets' death, for all the mistakes I've made.
 And I know for a fact that you would do anything to tell me not to," Cas answers easily.
 "And if there is a chance to fix them, you would do it for me.
-I'm just following your suits."
+I'm just following your example."

 Sam looks at them, turning his head from his brother to the angel and back.
 He says quietly, "Wow."

 Dean hears him and says without looking, "Shut up, Sam."

-Turning to Crowley, Dean takes the blade back.
+Turning to Crowley, Dean takes his blade back.
 "Deal, then.
 Bring Kevin back and no tricks."

 "Fine.
 Just, give me a minute," Crowley says, making a labored grunting sound, dragging himself up from the ground, cradling his handicapped left hand in his right arm, walking slowly to the throne seat.
 He throws himself there, leaning back against the chair's back, still panting, closing his eyes, as if falling asleep.